a-roomana/django-multi-captcha-admin/README.md

 pip install [django-simple-captcha | django-recaptcha | django-recaptcha2]
 ```
 ----------
-**ENGINES**
+**Engines**

-We use the famous engines for render CAPTCHA.
-You need to install one of them, then according document add the name to the settings.
+We support three famous engines to render CAPTCHA.
+You need to install one of them, then add it to your django project according to their documents.

  - [simple-captcha](https://github.com/mbi/django-simple-captcha)
  - [recaptcha](https://github.com/praekelt/django-recaptcha)